webagent-cloud/webagent/README.md

 A very simple web agent server using excellent [Browser-use tool](https://github.com/browser-use/browser-use).
 - 🌐 Multiple LLM compatibility
 - 🔒 Hosted on your infrastructure
+- 💽 Store and retrieve results in your database

 ## Installation